kukuu/digital-twin-v2/LLM-SPYDER-code-documentation.md

 ```
   - Defines the expected request shape:

-    - meterId: Must be a string (e.g., "meter-123").
+    i. meterId: Must be a string (e.g., "meter-123").

-    - question: Must be a string with ≥3 characters (e.g., "Predict failures").
+    ii. question: Must be a string with ≥3 characters (e.g., "Predict failures").

-  - Throws an error if invalid (e.g., missing meterId).
+    iii.
+Throws an error if invalid (e.g., missing meterId).

 - C. API Endpoint
 ```